Can You Take a Drone On a Plane Without Getting in Trouble?

 Pay special attention to how you carry your spare batteries.

-Keep your rechargeable lithium-ion batteries in a carry-on bag.
+Keep rechargeable lithium-ion batteries in your carry-on luggage.

 How to Travel with a Drone Safely and Compliantly?